 Shipbob: $0 for standard packaging which includes limited box sizes.
 This may result in larger, more expensive packaging than you need.

 Remember that free pick & pack from before?
 You were probably wondering how they could offer that.
-You will need to sign up for a free account to see Shipbob's shipping fees.
+Well, it is because they wrap all their per order fees into one fulfillment fee.
+Unfortunately, there is no Shipbob price calculator out there.
+You will need to sign up for an account just to see ShipBob's shipping fees.
 These shipping fees combine all the costs you would normally have with pick & pack and packaging into one number.

 Customer Service Fees

 Returns are an important part of many company's policies.
-Returns to a 3PL involve the procession
+Returns to a 3PL involve receiving the return, inspecting it for damage, processing it in their system, and returning it back to the proper storage location.

 If you want to add marketing material such as a promo slip in to your package, expect a charge from most 3PLs as it adds another step that is different from general fulfillment.

-Shipbob: Considered a unit, free for up to 5 units, $0.20 per unit after
+ShipBob: Considered a unit, free for up to 4 units, $0.20 per unit after

 Picking Fee: $0.07 per SKU